achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      univariate imputation impute on 1 column  multi variate imputation impute on 1 or more column

-     1.if missing data too small then delete it a.row deletion b.column deletion c.pairwise deletion and listwise
+     1.if missing data too small then delete it a.row deletion b.column deletion c.pairwise deletion and listwise deletion

      2.replace by statistical method mean(influenced by outiler),median(not influenced by outiler),mode , minimum, maximum